niuus/Snes9xRX/README.md

 100 MHz, and up to 120 MHz, which give a very nice boost in framerate for these special games.
 These last three speed options are hidden on the Gamecube port, as they are unusable for the reason explained above.

+• SNES CPU Overclock: this special setting will overclock the speed of the virtual SNES CPU being emulated, which will mostly improve and/or smooth framerates in games.
+Drastic examples of improvement are Out of this World, NCAA Basketball, and the Top Gear series.
+Set the setting to Default, Low, Medium, or Max.
 ```

 ### CONTROLLER